mstop4/boomdots-clone/README.md

 http://codetuto.com/2018/02/getting-started-phaser-3-es6-create-boomdots-game/

+### Stylistic Choices

 * Added ESLint.
 * Styles moved to seperate CSS file.

+### Bugfixes

 * CommonChunksPlugin is deprecated.
 Replaced with SplitChunksPlugin.
 * UglifyJsPlugin is not included in webpack.optimize.
 Added as an external optimization module instead.
+* Worked around issues with the camera bounds.